dashpay/tenderdash/spec/abci++/abci++_basic_concepts.md

 bytes array.
 If the Application does not have vote extensions to provide, it returns an empty array as its vote extensions.
 Tendermint calls `ExtendVote` when is about to send a non-`nil` precommit message.
-* [**VerifyVoteExtension:**](./abci++_methods_002_draft.md#verifyvoteextension) It allows validators to validate the vote extensions data attached to a precommit message.
+* [**VerifyVoteExtension:**](./abci++_methods.md#verifyvoteextension) It allows validators to validate the vote extensions data attached to a precommit message.
 If the validation fails, the precommit message will be deemed invalid and ignored by Tendermint.
 This has a negative impact on Tendermint's liveness, i.e., if vote extensions repeatedly cannot be verified by correct validators, Tendermint may not be able to finalize a block even if sufficiently many (+2/3) of the validators send precommit votes for that block.
 Thus, `VerifyVoteExtension` should be used with special care.
 As a general rule, an Application that detects an invalid vote extension SHOULD accept it in `ResponseVerifyVoteExtension` and ignore it in its own logic.
-Tendermint calls it when a process receives a precommit message with a (possibly empty) vote extension.
+Tendermint calls it when a process receives a precommit message with a (possibly empty) vote extensions.

-* [**FinalizeBlock:**](./abci++_methods_002_draft.md#finalizeblock) It delivers a decided block to the Application.
+* [**FinalizeBlock:**](./abci++_methods.md#finalizeblock) It delivers a decided block to the Application.
 The Application must execute the transactions in the block in order and update its state accordingly.
 Cryptographic commitments to the block and transaction results, via the corresponding parameters in `ResponseFinalizeBlock`, are included in the header of the next block.
 Tendermint calls it when a new block is decided.

 ### Mempool methods

-* [**CheckTx:**](./abci++_methods_002_draft.md#checktx) This method allows the Application to validate transactions against its current state, e.g., checking signatures and account balances.
+* [**CheckTx:**](./abci++_methods.md#checktx) This method allows the Application to validate transactions against its current state, e.g., checking signatures and account balances.
 If a transaction passes the validation, then tendermint adds it to its local mempool, discarding it otherwise.
 Tendermint calls it when it receives a new transaction either coming from an external user or another node.
 Furthermore, Tendermint can be configured to re-call `CheckTx` on any decided transaction (after `FinalizeBlock`).

 ### Info methods

-* [**Info:**](./abci++_methods_002_draft.md#info) Used to sync Tendermint with the Application during a handshake that happens on startup.
+* [**Info:**](./abci++_methods.md#info) Used to sync Tendermint with the Application during a handshake that happens on startup.

-* [**Query:**](./abci++_methods_002_draft.md#query) Clients can use this method to query the Application for information about the application state.
+* [**Query:**](./abci++_methods.md#query) Clients can use this method to query the Application for information about the application state.

 ### State-sync methods